vedranvuk/cmdline/README.md

 # cmdline

 Cmdline is handler based command line parser.
-It supports Commands with SubCommands, multiple Option types and mapping to variables.
+It supports Commands with SubCommands, multiple Option types, mapping to variables, config generation from some input structs and binding to structs.

-Package is in experimental stage.

-**If you plan on using it, vendor it.**
+Package is ever evolving. **If you plan on using it, vendor it.**

 ## Examples